danaiksez/MB-iSTFT-VITS/README.md

 ```

 Please note that to export to ONNX and run inference, additional packages must be installed.
 After setting up the environment as described above, install the following packages.
-This setup has been tested with Python 3.8:
+This setup has been tested with ```Python 3.8```:

 - For ONNX export: ```torch==1.12.0```
 - For ONNX inference: ```onnxruntime==1.18.0```